fin-hypergrid/core/README.md

         },
     ]);
 ```
-# Specifying fields and headers
+## Specifying fields and headers for a JSON behavior

 There are several ways to specify fields and headers with hypergrid.